 "...a story should be like a roller coaster.
 That is to say before writing a really cruel scene, I have to lift the people's spirits, for example, with a fun scene...
 Before writing a scene of pure despair, we must go through scenes of hope.
 And indeed, when I write, all of this amuses me very much."

-Coming fresh out of the other episodes, the difference in art style was frankly a little jarring... but that's something which I quickly became accustomed to, considering that some earlier episodes had the same artist.
-Character designs are still on-point (i.e. seriously adorable, the hell is this), backgrounds are comfortable as usual, and the highlight of this episode might well be one of the most satisfying punches to exist in any medium.
+Coming fresh out of the other episodes, the difference in art style can be a little jarring... but if you're binging then you might not notice, considering that some earlier episodes had the same artist.
+Character designs are still on-point (i.e. seriously adorable, the hell is this), backgrounds are comfortable as usual (i.e. so much class), and the highlight of this episode is certainly one of the most satisfying punches ever conceived.

-The art is as cutesy as it is psychotic, but that's what makes the series so appealing.
+The return of crazy frog eyes.
+The art is as cutesy as it is psychotic, but doesn't that just add appeal?

-For instance, the idea that it takes two to complete a universe - like the concept of a catbox and an observer.
-A story can't be completed if the writer is the only observer, in the same way that somebody who never shows anybody their work isn't an author.
 To create a story, you only need a writer.
 To complete it, you need somebody else to act as a reader.
 Otherwise, who knows whether or not the story actually exists?
-Like Schrodinger's cat, the truth only exists within your incomplete universe, and not outside it.
+Like Schrodinger's cat, the truth only exists within your catbox, not outside of it.

-There are innumerable stories which can be told by inference and deduction - but there exists only one truth.
-It may be ugly, and it may be reprehensible.
-However, if it isn't shared, then it will forever remain locked away within the catbox.
-This might well be the true premise of Umineko.
+There are innumerable stories which can be uncovered through inference and deduction, but they should never be a replacement for reality.
+The truth may be ugly, and it may be reprehensible.
+However, if it isn't shared, then it remains forever locked within the catbox... and the infinite possibilities which arise?

 Emotions are filling me up.
 Yet again I was able to experience the void of finishing something great.
 Due to ongoing of the manga, I had to read the original visual novel.
 It was long but worth reading.